We're a Baker Tilly network member

 Key points

-• The new tax is still subject to legislative passage with a stated commencement of 1 July 2025.
+• Legislation for the new tax was introduced into Parliament on 30 November 2023 with a stated commencement date of 1 July 2025.

-• It will mean a tax of 15% on the proportion of a super fund member’s ‘earnings’ above $3m across a financial year
+• Subject to legislative passage, it will apply a new tax of 15% on the proportion of a super fund member’s ‘earnings’ above $3m across a financial year

 • Individuals with large super balances should start considering the best approach if the new tax is enacted as currently proposed.

-Further to previous announcements, the Government has released draft legislation for the additional 15% tax on earnings on superannuation account balances above $3m.
+Further to previous announcements, the Government has now introduced legislation into Parliament on 30 November 2023 (which is yet to progress), that will apply an additional 15% tax on earnings on superannuation account balances above $3m.

-The tax design adopted in the draft legislation is broadly unchanged from earlier announcements and includes the contentious elements from the original policy proposal including:
+The tax design adopted in the legislation presented to Parliament is broadly unchanged from earlier announcements and includes the contentious elements from the original policy proposal including:

 • The mechanism for calculating ‘earnings’ on which the new tax will apply remains based on the movement in a member’s superannuation balance across a year.
 That means the new tax will be applied to unrealised increases in asset values;